 Procedure for dealing with assignments found to contain unacknowledged materials

-1. Assignments that have been flagged by Turnitin as having unacknowledged materials are returned to the Marker to re-mark.
-The Markers will assess the work according to the relevant marking scheme disregarding the suspect material so that the mark reflects the extent and academic merit of the material that they believe to be the student’s own work.
+1. Assignments that have been flagged by Turnitin as having unacknowledged materials are returned to the marker to re-grade.
+The markers will assess the work according to the relevant marking scheme disregarding the suspect material so that the grade reflects the extent and academic merit of the material that they believe to be your own work.

-2. Once a mark for the original content has been assigned, the assignment and supporting documentation will be submitted to the ICE Assessment Standards Panel (consisting of a member of academic staff as Chair, the relevant Academic Director as Chair, the Assessment Standards Manager, the Marker, the Course Director, and the relevant Academic Programme Manager).
-The ICE Assessment Standards Panel will be tasked with making a decision as to whether the evidence available suggests that the unacknowledged materials are the result of poor/faulty scholarship, or whether a possible academic offence has been committed (i.e. a suspicion that the student intended to gain an unfair advantage).
+2. Once a grade for the original content has been assigned, the assignment and supporting documentation will be submitted to the Assessment Standards Panel (consisting of a member of academic staff as Chair, the relevant Academic Director, the Assessment Standards Manager, the Marker, the Course Director, and the relevant Academic Programme Manager).
+The Assessment Standards Panel will be tasked with making a decision as to whether the evidence available suggests that the unacknowledged materials are the result of poor/faulty scholarship, or whether a possible academic offence has been committed (i.e. a suspicion that you intended to gain an unfair advantage).

-3. If the decision of the ICE Assessment Standards Panel is that the unacknowledged work is the result of poor/faulty scholarship, the panel will then decide a mark reduction proportionate to the level of poor/faulty scholarship.
+3. If the decision of the Assessment Standards Panel is that the unacknowledged work is the result of poor/faulty scholarship, the Panel will then decide a grade reduction proportionate to the level of poor/faulty scholarship.

-4. If the ICE Assessment Standards Panel believes that the unacknowledged material is not the result of faulty scholarship and that the student has possibly committed an academic offence (i.e. intended to gain an unfair advantage), the student will be contacted and invited to provide to the Panel, in person or in writing, a defence/explanation of the use of unacknowledged material.
-The ICE Assessment Standards Panel will then consider the case and come to one of the following conclusions:
+4. If the Assessment Standards Panel believes that the unacknowledged material is not the result of faulty scholarship and that you possibly committed an academic offence (i.e. intended to gain an unfair advantage), you will be contacted and invited to provide to the Panel, in person or in writing, a defence/explanation of the use of unacknowledged material.
+The Assessment Standards Panel will then consider the case and come to one of the following conclusions:

 i) No case to answer: the suspicions are unfounded

-The Chair of the ICE Assessment Standards Panel will convey the outcome and the final mark to the student in writing.
+The Chair of the Assessment Standards Panel will convey the outcome and the final grade to you in writing.

 ii) No intention to gain unfair advantage but evidence of poor scholarship